MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 Software development is the process of making a system or application to run on a piece of hardware A key part of building a system is making that system secure.
 While new vulnerabilities in existing systems can be exposed at any time, it is always important to try and minimize or reduce the vulnerablities in a system during it's development.
 In order to make sure that I take the correct steps I will be undertaking a research project to determine what I can do to reduce the vulnerabilities in my game during development.

+##### What Are Vulnerabilities?
+Software vulnerabilities are bugs, glitches or flaws that can be found in a piece of software or an operating system.
+Vulnerabilities can be left in software entirely by accident if the correct precautions are not taken to identify and reduce said vulnerabilities.

 ##### Case Study Overview
 In order to understand how to reduce vulnerabilities during development I will be performing two case studies on recent cyber attacks that have exploited vulnerabilities in existing software.
 By analysing how these attacks were successful and how they were stopped I will be able to better understand how these vulnerabilities were fixed or mitigated and use these techniques in my project.